logged4greattimes/hackertools/README.md

 # OG Hacker Tools
 This repository contains tools used for various types of hacking, and basic information about their usage.

+# Windows

+## Detect it Easy

+Tool to detect the type of a program

 # Reverse Engineering

 ## Radare2 aka R2